 There’s a beautiful song from Alison Krauss (you know she sings my soul’s songs) that is one of my anthems at the moment.

-“I’m sorry if I’m keeping you apart from other conversation.
+“I’m sorry if I’m keeping you apart from other conversations.
 I’m hung up on all my doubt, trying to sort the whole thing out.
 You tell me that I’m smart enough to deal with all the information spinning inside my head – every word he ever said.
 Maybe I can stand alone.
 Maybe I’m strong as stone.”

 I know, everyone wants to know what I’m going to do.
 Even the people who are nice enough not to tell me their opinion have one.
 Some people assume I will stay with him because they know I am merciful, love him, and also that I believe strongly that marriage is forever.
 Others can’t imagine how I would even consider staying with him after what he has put me through.
 And honestly… they are all right.
 As I stated before, my mind and my heart are literally divided.
 I have no answers.